Battle of Vågen: Battle

 Early in the morning, the English beat their drums and sounded their trumpets, and the Dutch knew hostilities would soon begin.
 Their crews bared their heads for a short prayer and then hastily manned the guns.

 When cannon fire erupted at six in the morning of 2 August (Old Style), both fleets engaged at only hundreds of metres distance of each other.
 Teddeman decided against using fireships to avoid endangering the precious cargo.
 He also lacked the weather gage and simply could not execute a direct attack.
 The Dutch had positioned their eight heaviest ships so that they could give broadsides at the English.
 Most smaller guns had been moved to point at the enemy, as manoeuvring would have been impossible anyway.
 The English fleet was in a leeward position and so had a better range, but the English gunners overcompensated for that and so their shots mostly fell short.
 Fierce southern winds and rain blew the smoke from the English guns back to the ships, which blinded them, and they were unaware that the Dutch ships were rarely hit.
 As Bergen protrudes somewhat into the bay from the north, the most-northern English vessels had to shoot just along it to reach the Dutch.
 A stray English cannon shot landed in the fortress and killed four soldiers.
 The commandant responded by firing back at the English fleet.

 The English fleet had about 600 cannon and 2000 men and was in itself far superior to the Norwegian arsenal, which had only 125 guns and 200-300 men.
 However, the ships facing the Dutch were poorly positioned to answer the Norwegian fire.
 Besides, most English vessels were frigates and unable to take as much damage as the large Dutch merchantmen, and the Dutch actually had some superiority in firepower.
 Teddeman had hoped that Dutch morale would quickly break and made the mistake not to break off action when that failed to happen.
 After three hours of being pounded, the English blocking ships were routed.
 Their panicked crews cut the anchor ropes, but some ships remained entangled and threatened to capsize because of the weight of the broken masts and so they had to anchor again under fire to cut them off.
-The English were forced to retreat to Herdla at around 10 in the morning.
+The English were forced to retreat to Herdla at around 10 o'clock in the morning.

 The English had 421 casualties: 112 dead (among them most of the captains of the blocking ships) and 309 wounded.
 Andrew Marvell wrote in his long ironic poem about the "Dutch War":